chrismoos/hpack/README.md

 The `Decode` function expects a complete header block.
 HTTP/2 specifies that a header block can be split across multiple frames, in a **HEADER** or **PUSH_PROMISE** frame plus optional **CONTINUATION** frames.

-Users should concatenate the header block fragments together and only call `ParseHeadersBlock` when a frame with the **END_HEADERS** flag is received.
+Users should concatenate the header block fragments together and only call `Decode` when a frame with the **END_HEADERS** flag is received.

 ## Development